 Following your tour of the Wetherby Cranberry Company head to the Wisconsin Cranberry Discovery Center, housed in a historic cranberry sorting warehouse.
 Catch the aroma of cranberries… as you see, touch and taste Wisconsin’s No. 1 fruit crop.
 The Discovery Center’s 4,800-square foot exhibit hall details the history of the state’s cranberry industry from the days when Native Americans gathered fruit in the wild to today’s unique growing and harvesting methods.
 Items on display include a 150-year-old dugout canoe found on a nearby cranberry marsh, a log cabin used by a local carpenter for making cranberry hand rakes and one of the first cranberry harvesting machines.
-Our vintage ice cream parlor area offers handmade artisan ice cream with five different flavors featuring cranberries.
-The boutique gift shop offers Wisconsin-made gourmet food products, cranberry glass, artwork by area artists, and products to assist you in creating a personalized gift basket.
-We also offer daily wine tastings of over 15 different cranberry wines.
-Specials throughout the Center will be offered this day.
+Our vintage ice cream parlor area offers handmade artisan ice cream with 12 different flavors featuring cranberries.
+The boutique gift shop offers Wisconsin-made gourmet food products, and cranberry glass.
 Located at 204 Main Street in the Village of Warrens.